1. Compliment an Employee Complaint Against

 • Train all users in proper operation

-• False alarms delay responses to actual emergencies and tie up vital resources
+• False alarms delay responses to real emergencies and tie up vital resources

 For more safety tips or to speak with a crime prevention specialist, contact the Springfield Police Department.